ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-8.md

 }
 ```

-With the above conversion in place `add_numbers_3` compiles with out any errors, indicating that `MyError` was implicitly converted to `ParseIntError` and aligning our `Err` values for "free".
+With the above conversion in place `add_numbers_3` compiles with out any errors, indicating that `MyError` was implicitly converted to `ParseIntError` and aligning our `Err` values almost for "free".
 The question mark operator makes working with `Result` so much easier.

 Continue on to [Combining Results Some More](2024-01-24-working-with-rust-result-part-9.html)